Is Palau really a great diving destination?

 A quick season guide:

-• Manta mating season from December to March which means divers are more likely to encounter mantas at German Channel.
+• Manta mating season is from December to March, which means divers are more likely to encounter manta rays at German Channel.

-• Huge schools of Moorish idols congregate for the spawning season from February to March, around half moon.
+• Huge schools of Moorish idols congregate for the spawning season from February to March, around half moon phases.
 Expect to see some incredible shark hunting action as well!

 • Turtles mate and lay eggs from April to July.
 After their nesting season, they return to feeding areas to stock up their energy levels for the next reproductive season.
 Divers can then encounter the larger individuals after July!

-• Plan your trip during full or new moon and you will see much more underwater action due to the increased amount of plankton in the water and stronger currents!
+• Plan your trip to coincide with a full or new moon, and you will see much more underwater action due to the increased amount of plankton in the water and stronger currents!
 Most of us consider ourselves lucky to see a big school of barracudas, jacks or even bumphead parrot fish feeding on the reef.
-But what if you would witness a school of thousands of fish?
-And what if during this gathering they would display fascinating behaviour, such as colour changes or males banging their heads against each other in a final mating dance?
+But what if you were to witness a school of thousands of fish?
+And what if, during this gathering, they would display fascinating behaviour, such as colour changes or males banging their heads against each other in a final mating dance?
 Fascinating, right?
 Each species has its own spawning patterns and style and follows its own lunar phases.
-For example, red snappers spawn during full moon whilst bumphead parrotfish only spawn when it is new moon.
+For example, red snappers spawn during full moon, whilst bumphead parrotfish only spawn when it is new moon.

 Idyllic islands